Huneric: Early life

 Huneric was a son of King Gaiseric, and was sent to Italy as a hostage in 435, when his father made a treaty with the Western emperor Valentinian III.
 Huneric became king of the Vandals on his father's death on 25 January 477.
-Like Gaiseric he was an Arian, and his reign is chiefly memorable for his persecution of Catholic Christians in his dominions.
-Eudocia, daughter of Valentinian III, was Huneric's wife.
+Like Gaiseric he was an Arian, and his reign is chiefly memorable for his persecution of Nicene Christians in his dominions.